 Erica Whitaker, September 2016 – October 2021

 Pastor Erica began her ministry with BPBC in the fall of 2016.
-Since that time, BPBC has united together under a new mission statement.
+BPBC united together under a new mission statement.
 Strategic planning and visioning work began in the spring of 2018.
-With the formation of a new budget, new leadership structure and new ministry teams, BPBC is leaning into new hope for tomorrow.
+With the formation of a new budget, new leadership structure and new ministry teams, BPBC began leaning into new hope for tomorrow.